 - Narcolepsy is a chronic neurological condition that causes excessive sleepiness throughout the day.
 EDS can vary in severity and in the most severe cases patients suddenly fall asleep during normal activities.
 Patients with narcolepsy present with or without clear evidence of cataplexy (type 1 vs type 2, respectively).
-There is no cure for narcolepsy and current treatments focus on alleviating symptoms and improving quality of life. - Current clinical evidence supports the use of modafinil as a first-line agent in treating EDS associated with narcolepsy.
+There is no cure for narcolepsy, and current treatments focus on alleviating symptoms and improving quality of life. - Current clinical evidence supports the use of modafinil as a first-line agent in treating EDS associated with narcolepsy.
 Sodium oxybate can be used as a second-line agent for EDS in narcolepsy, but is considered first-line therapy for patients diagnosed with cataplexy.
 While armodafinil has been shown in clinical studies to be effective in treating narcolepsy-associated EDS, the current clinical guidelines do not discuss a specific place in therapy.
 Amphetamine, methamphetamine, dextroamphetamine, and methylphenidate are additional treatment alternatives for EDS due to narcolepsy, while TCAs, SSRIs, and venlafaxine are second-line alternatives for patients with cataplexy.
-Solriamfetol has not yet been incorporated into the guidelines. - Patients with OSA should be treated with primary CPAP therapy, and then may use modafinil as an adjunctive treatment for residual sleepiness.
-SWD should be treated by utilizing a planned sleep schedule, including regular naps before and during the work shift; modafinil may be used to enhance wakefulness in these patients. - While current clinical data indicate that modafinil, armodafinil, sodium oxybate, and solriamfetol are all effective for their respective FDA-approved indications, there is a lack of head-to-head data among these agents.
-A treatment plan should be individualized for all patients and the risks and benefits should be evaluated before beginning any pharmacological therapy. - Modafinil, armodafinil, and solriamfetol are oral tablets that are dosed once daily.
+Solriamfetol and pitolisant are potential first-line agents for narcolepsy, but they have not yet been incorporated into the guidelines.
+Sodium oxybate is the only agent FDA-approved for the treatment of narcolepsy in pediatric patients. - Patients with OSA should be treated with primary CPAP therapy, and then may use modafinil, armodafinil, or solriamfetol as an adjunctive treatment for residual sleepiness. - SWD should be treated by utilizing a planned sleep schedule, including regular naps before and during the work shift; modafinil or armodafinil may be used to enhance wakefulness in these patients. - While current clinical data indicate that modafinil, armodafinil, pitolisant, sodium oxybate, and solriamfetol are all effective for their respective FDA-approved indications, there are a lack of head-to-head data among these agents.
+These agents have some differences in their AE profiles; thus, a treatment plan should be individualized for all patients and the risks and benefits should be evaluated before beginning any pharmacological therapy. - Modafinil, armodafinil, pitolisant, and solriamfetol are oral tablets that are dosed once daily.
 Sodium oxybate is an oral solution that must be taken at bedtime and repeated 2.5 to 4 hours later.
 Currently, modafinil and armodafinil are available generically. - Sodium oxybate carries a boxed warning for the risk of CNS depression, misuse, and abuse.
-Sodium oxybate is only available through the Xyrem REMS program; patients and prescribers must enroll in the program and sodium oxybate is only dispensed through a specially certified pharmacy.
+Sodium oxybate is only available through the Xyrem REMS program; patients and prescribers must enroll in the program, and sodium oxybate is only dispensed through a specially certified pharmacy. - Pitolisant does not appear to have significant abuse potential and is the only unscheduled narcolepsy agent.